XLearning-SCU/2023-CVPR-FPL/README.md

-PyTorch implementation for **Rethinking Image Super Resolution from Long-Tailed Distribution Learning Perspective**.
+Pytorch codes for **Rethinking Image Super Resolution from Long-Tailed Distribution Learning Perspective**.

 Our codes version and training data (1.59M) is based on [ClassSR](https://github.com/XPixelGroup/ClassSR).
 Thanks for excellent work!